Magro28/Magro28.github.io/_posts/2016-05-28-parallax-scrolling-with-phaser.md

 ---
 layout: post
-title: parallax Scrolling with Phaser
+title: Parallax Scrolling with Phaser
-subtitle: A small example how to implent simple parallax scrolling
+subtitle: A small example how to implement simple parallax scrolling
 ---

-Parallax Scrolling gives every sidescrolling 2d game a lot polish and is quite easy to achieve.
+Parallax Scrolling gives every side-scrolling 2d game a lot polish and is quite easy to achieve.
 It gives an illusion of depth to the background and simulates the effect of distant objects in our vision when we move.